VenkataBhaskarr/Devops/README.md

 There are three standard streams in linux

-1. standard input. stdin
+1. standard input. stdin. - 0
-2. standard output.  stdout
+2. standard output.  stdout (can be of terminal, file or a pipe formats) - 1
-3. standard error. stderr
+3. standard error. stderr - 2

+## some commands

+1. ls
+2. ls > output.txt (the '>' symbol is used to create/transfers ouptut from one format to another.)
+3. ls >> output.txt (the '>>' symbol modifies the existing file)